Information Storage in the Stochastic Ising Model: Proof of Proposition

-The subsequent derivation can be thought of a the spatial analog of the classic argument that splits the transmission over a DMC into temporal blocks.
-In contrast to the DMC scenario, splitting the transmission over the $\mathsf{SIC}_n(t)$ into temporal blocks is impossible.
-This is since the encoder $f_n^{(t)}$ controls only the initial configuration $X_0$ and cannot access or influence the channel in subsequent times.
-A block-based transmission of an alternative nature is, therefore, required, which brings us to the spatial splitting presented next.
+\begin{remark}[Spatial vs. Temporal Blocks] The proof of the lower bound can be viewed as a spatial analog of the classic argument that splits transmission over a DMC into temporal blocks.
+In contrast to the DMC scenario, transmitting in temporal blocks over the $\mathsf{SIC}_n(t)$ is impossible.
+This is since the encoder $f_n^{(t)}$ controls only the initial configuration $X_0$ and cannot access or influence the channel in subsequent time.
+The proposed spatial decomposition, however, exploits the Markov random field structure of the Ising model to achieve a similar block coding effect. \end{remark}